 Routine Pap screening and HPV testing, when indicated.

 Cervical cancer is treatable if detected early.
 For this reason, Pap smear evaluations and HPV testing should be conducted regularly.
 Cervical cancer risk is closely tied to cancer-causing forms of HPV.
 HPV infection may be chronic or transient, and it is affected by diet, tobacco use, and genetic factors.
 Men can also be screened for HPV.
-Risk of cervical cancer is reduced by avoiding multiple sexual partners, receiving the HPV vaccine, and maintaining a diet of fruits and vegetables especially high in carotenoids and foods high in folic acid (legumes, whole grains, fruits, and vegetables).
+Risk of cervical cancer is reduced by avoiding multiple sexual partners, vaccinating both girls and boys for HPV, and maintaining a diet rich in fruits and vegetables with high levels of carotenoids and foods high in folate (legumes, whole grains, fruits, and vegetables).